hiddentao/gulp-server-livereload/README.md

 #### How can I use livereload if my HTML is already being served up by a node.js/other app?

-You'll have to add a `<script>` tag to your HTML to load in the browser-side scripts.
+You'll have to add a `<script>` tag to dynamically load in the browser-side scripts.

 For example, if the `gulp-server-livereload` livereload port is set to 34322 then you would add: